Welcome to the RERC on Workplace Accommodations

 - Physical impairments - part of our presentation at the RESNA/FICCDAT 2011 Conference

-Excerpt with preliminary findings from the FICCDAT/ RESNA 2011 Presentation: Effective RT/AT Service Delivery: State of Practice, Quality Indicators and ROI in the Workplace - National Engineering Design Challenge: U.D.
-Award
+Excerpt with preliminary findings from the FICCDAT/ RESNA 2011 Presentation: Effective RT/AT Service Delivery: State of Practice, Quality Indicators and ROI in the Workplace - Database of Accommodation Case Studies

 The Work RERC's popular "Accommodation Examples" resource is now being hosted on the ATWiki in a new "AT Applications" section.
 This change will make it easier for people to add interesting accommodation ideas and stories.
 The database currently contains about 80 case studies that can be searched by functional limitation, type of job family, or type of technology involved.
-Search the case studies.